Many More Maps

 These mighty fortresses in Falmouth were built by Henry VIII to ward off invasions, and have seen their fair share of battles over the centuries.

-Pendennis Castle is easily recognisable for everybody familiar with Falmouth.
-It’s also far more ‘castle-like’ than the ruins of Tintagel Castle.
+Pendennis Castle is easily recognisable for everybody familiar with Falmouth, one of Cornwall’s best holiday towns.
+This castle is also far more ‘castle-like’ than the ruins of Tintagel Castle.

 Unlike most castles you’re familiar with, Pendennis Castle was actually still in use as late as WW2, when it was used as a control centre for Britain’s coastal defences.